awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-computer.md

      }}" --name "HelloWorld" --role-arn "arn:aws:iam::012345678901:role/DummyRole"
    ```
 **Note**
-The `role-arn` is not used for Step Functions Local, but you must have it included with the proper syntax\.
-You can use the ARN from the above example\.
+The `role-arn` is not used for Step Functions Local, but you must have include it with the proper syntax\.
+You can use the Amazon Resource Name \(ARN\) from the previous example\.

-   If you successfully create the state machine, Step Functions will respond with the creation date and the state machine ARN:
+   If you successfully create the state machine, Step Functions responds with the creation date and the state machine ARN\.

    ```
    {